i-Captain/100-days-of-code/log.md

 ![](assets/0.8-apple-design-resources-app-icon-template.png)
 ![](assets/0.8-ESR-Template-AppIcons-iOS.png)

-After broken builds (provision profil something) and a reboot of my macbook and the iphone, i was able to build the app on my iPhone.
+After broken builds (provision profile something) and a reboot of my MacBook and the iPhone, i was able to build the app on my iPhone.
 There are 42 warnings... for the deleted shared_preferences, Setter for 'isStatusBarHidden' was deprecated..., Initialization of variable 'flutter_native_splash' was never used... [explanation](https://github.com/matwright/AnimalFarmRevisionApp/issues/36) which links to the [flutter build modes](https://flutter.dev/docs/testing/build-modes).

 Inspected the app 'tree' with [devtools](https://stackoverflow.com/questions/53381536/how-to-use-flutters-widget-inspector-in-visual-studio-code) because on the iPhone there was a thin white line when the drawer was open.